Mutundi/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script 15: moves all files beginning with an uppercase letter to the directory /tmp/u Script 16: deletes all files in the current working directory that end with the character ~ Script 17: creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
+Script 18: lists all the files and directories of the current directory, separated by commas